mo-hossam-stack/leetcode-python-journey/README.md

 ## 📌 Structure

 Each problem is saved in a `.py` file, named exactly like the problem title on LeetCode.
-Inside each file, you’ll find:
+Inside each file, you'll find:
 - ✅ Problem name
 - 🔗 LeetCode link
 - 📊 Difficulty level